 Low - This level is considered as the 'normal' operating state.
-The temperature is well below this device's 'Temperature Tolerance'.
+The CPU temperature is well below the CPU 'Temperature Tolerance'.
 The motherboard fans and CPU will run normally as configured in the BIOS (Fan Speed Control).

 Medium - The processor is running warmer.
-This is a 'precautionary' level and generally means that there may be factors contributing to this condition, but the temperature is still within its normal operating state.
-The cooling fans and CPU will run normally as configured in the BIOS.
+This is a 'precautionary' level and generally means that there may be factors contributing to this condition, but the CPU is still within its normal operating state and below the CPU 'Temperature Tolerance'.
+The motherboard fans and CPU will run normally as configured in the BIOS.
 The fans may adjust to a faster speed depending on the Fan Speed Control settings.

 High - The processor is running hot.
-This is a 'caution' level since the device's 'Temperature Tolerance' has been reached (or has been exceeded) and may activate an overheat alarm.
+This is a 'caution' level since the CPU's 'Temperature Tolerance' has been reached (or has been exceeded) and may activate an overheat alarm.